 Can I Beat This Failure To Create A Budget?

 What if you had to live within your means.
 You finally discover that large amounts of debt are suffocating.
 Your regular bills are so high that there is not enough left to try to pay off those budget killers.
 Or, even without excessive debt, can you get your necessary expenses in line with your inflow of cash?

 I had previously settled all my debt problems before retirement.
 Yet, to be able to live on Social Security, I was going to have to survive a budget crushing scenario.
 I was dealing with the expenses that were part of my professional working life.
 Continuance would put me way above the restricted income I was going to receive.
 I now had to cut back on things like eating out, vehicle maintenance, vacations, and desirable household repairs.

 As I thought back, I did not think then that there would be restrictions like I am facing now.
 I originally planned to use my retirement benefits as savings while continuing to work in a reduced capacity.
 But problems with my legs (now being affected by an airplane crash when I was young) finally forced me to face reality and enter full senior citizen status.
 I had to find a way to reduce expenses so that my small savings account would not get depleted.

 Since I was still working my business, I decided to file at the age of 69 and put the monthly benefits into a savings account so I could use the funds to buy a house.
-This cost me a little per month in long-term benefits, but it turned out to be a great decision.
+This early decision cost me a little per month in long-term benefits, but it turned out to be a great decision.

-If you are retired and living month to month on limited funds, than I hope this series of interactive dialogs will help.
+If you are retired and living month to month on limited funds, then I hope this series of interactive dialogs will help.
 How we all handle our budgets determines whether or not we will keep solvent.
 My next article in this series deals with the details of what I went through with vehicle insurance and hopefully shows what is possible in your own planning to make it all work out.